web-slate/beginner-react-app-guide/simple-banking-app/docs/material-ui.md

 # Material - UI Framework

 ## Install Material UI Libraries.
-Below modules are separated in to scoped modules.
+Below `material-ui` modules are separated in to scoped modules.
 What is Scope modules - A scope allows you to create a package with the same name as a package created by another user or Org without conflict, Refer - https://docs.npmjs.com/about-scopes / https://docs.npmjs.com/using-npm/scope.html

 ```